← Back to blog

 Best for: Consistent character art across a long-running project.

 NovelAI's image model was trained heavily on anime and light-novel illustration data, and it's particularly strong at maintaining a consistent character look across multiple generations — useful for visual novel or webcomic creators.
-(If character consistency across a project is your main challenge, our guide on keeping AI-generated fantasy characters consistent covers techniques that apply here too.)
+(If character consistency across a project is your main challenge, our guide on keeping AI-generated characters consistent across a project covers techniques that apply here too.)

 4. Leonardo.Ai